 This problem arises because formal models of goal-directed planning show that it often carries severe computational costs (CITE).
 Suppose, for instance, that your goal is to make a cup of coffee.
 What is an appropriate sub-goal to pursue?
 In principle, an infinite number of possibilities might be entertained, and each one evaluated for its utility.
 Clearly, exhaustive search is not feasible.
 How, then, do we efficiently alight upon an appropriate sub-goal: getting ground beans?

 Our approach to this problem depends on formalization of goal-directed behavior—and contrasting mechanisms of habitual behavior—derived from the reinforcement learning (RL) framework9.
 Model-based RL maintains an explicit causal model of the world and uses it to choose actions by assessing their likely consequences.
-Thus, it enabling goal-directed planning.
+Thus, it enables goal-directed planning.
 In contrast, model-free RL does not maintain an explicit causal model, and therefore does not allow planning.
 Rather, like Thorndike’s law of effect2, it assigns value to candidate actions based on their context-dependent history of reward.
 The resulting stimulus-response habits are globally adaptive, but may exhibit local irrationality10,11.

 RL models are widely used in cognitive research because they capture several core features of learning and choice, including in humans1,10.
 Elements of model-free RL, including prediction-error updating and temporal difference learning, are implemented in the midbrain dopamine system12-14.
 Human behavior also relies extensively on model-based planning towards goals, often arranged hierarchically (plug in the machine to grind the beans to make the coffee, etc.), which depends on diverse cortical and subcortical regions3,15,16.